TnTech-ECE/CapstoneStarterRepo/Documentation/ReadMe.md

 All datasheets that are used in this project will be located in this folder.

-## The project poster

-The final project poster will be located in this folder.
-This will be entered in during the month of April 2024.

 ## Detailed photos of the project

 All photos of the final project will be located in this folder.